 That honor would go to a dark cave you must traverse to reach the magic fruit.
 The cave is tedious to navigate because the lantern you use to light your way is worthless.
 Unlike the candle from King’s Quest II, which completely illuminated the dark hallways of Dracula’s castle, the lantern only allows you to see where Rosella is in the darkness.
 Though this is a crucial benefit, it means making your way through the cave is a matter of running into the walls and feeling your way around.
 Just to ensure you don’t feel too good about making progress, the programmers saw fit to place an invisible chasm on the last leg of the cave.
 This is guaranteed to blindside the player the first time they play the game.
 You can see the signs of a large drop-off illuminated by the lantern, but chances are great that you won’t be able to react in time.

 Finding your way around the cave is by itself irritating, but to make matters even worse, a fearsome troll dwells within.
 If it appears, you might as well restore a save right there and then.
 Worst of all, there is nothing you can do to prevent the troll from appearing.
 There is neither an item you can use to ward it off, nor a way to hide from it.
-It is possible to outrun it, but you absolutely cannot run into anything.
+It is barely possible to outrun it, but you absolutely cannot hit anything.
 Even the slightest misstep will cause the troll to catch up and drag Rosella off to a gruesome fate.
 Considering that you cannot see the walls of the cave, it’s only a matter of time before it catches up unless luck happens to be on your side.
 Otherwise, the only way to deal with the troll is to hope it doesn’t show up.
 If it doesn’t show up, save; if it does, reload.
 Needless to say, this is an appallingly bad design choice.
 The game arbitrarily prevents the player from making progress until it decides not to spawn the troll.
-So, while King’s Quest IV doesn’t feature as many random encounters as its predecessors, the few it does have are far worse than those of its predecessors.
+So, while King’s Quest IV doesn’t feature as many random encounters as its predecessors, the few it does have are far worse than any a returning player would have encountered thus far.

 Much like King’s Quest III before it, part of what makes these bad game design choices particularly sting is that they make it difficult to appreciate the excellent story beats.
 The final act is where they really get an opportunity to shine.
 Thankful that Rosella managed to bring her Pandora’s Box, Lolotte rewards the princess by forcibly marrying her to Edgar.
 She is escorted to a tower where she is to be wed the next day.
 However, Edgar sneaks a rose into her room.
 Examining the rose reveals a key to Rosella’s room, allowing her to make an escape.
 Most players would have believed that Edgar was nothing more than Lolotte’s evil son, so seeing him selflessly risk his own happiness for Rosella’s demonstrates there is much more to this character than they initially thought.